About 15% of the tumors originating within the human skull arise in the pituitary gland.

-Treatment plans are worked out based on the size and nature of the tumour, its invasiveness and the medical history of the patient.
+Treatment plans are worked out based on the size and nature of the tumor, its invasiveness and the medical history of the patient.

 - Somatotrophic adenomas are treated with Octreotide -– a synthetic substitute for natural Somatostatin.
 Many, but not all, patients respond well to this treatment.

-- Surgical procedure is a more common form of treatment for pituitary adenomas.
+- The surgical procedure is a more common form of treatment for pituitary adenomas.
 Transsphenoidal surgery is employed to remove the tumor without disturbing other regions within the brain.
 Recently, endoscopic surgery is commonly employed.

-- A procedure in which high radiation dosage is administered to target the tumor in the pituitary gland is called stereotactic radiotherapy.
-With this technique, only a miniscule amount of radiation reaches the surrounding brain regions.
+- A procedure in which a high radiation dosage is administered to target the tumor in the pituitary gland is called stereotactic radiotherapy.
+With this technique, only a minuscule amount of radiation reaches the surrounding brain regions.